by Jennifer Coursey | Last updated on May 19th, 2018

 - The higher pressure tires make the bike squish less and use less energy.

-- The new models are being made from carbon fiber.
+- The new models of road bike are being made from carbon fiber.

 - They are also good at keeping fit as you tend to cycle more.